dominiksalvet/asus-fan-control/readme.md

 * Not running fans under load appropriately
 * Spinning up fans in short performance peaks

-Asus-fan-control solves the problems above and even more.
-It is also very easy to understand as it communicates with hardware exclusively using ACPI calls. **Tested devices** with links to their first testers:
+Asus-fan-control solves the problems above and even more. **Tested devices** with links to their first testers:

 | ASUS          | ASUS TUF Gaming | ASUS VivoBook       | ASUS ZenBook       | ASUSPRO      | ROG            |
 |---------------|-----------------|---------------------|--------------------|--------------|----------------|